 Here's how the matching system works at AllianceQ.
 Candidates go to the site and fill out a profile.
-Participating companies, including Starbucks, ADP, Bank of America, AT&T, Bayer, Siemens, Intuit, Mercer, and Oracle, for example, do the same when they have a job opening.
-The system then matches profiles with jobs.
+HR professionals at participating companies, including Starbucks, ADP, Bank of America, AT&T, Bayer, Siemens, Intuit, Mercer, and Oracle, for example, go to the site when they have a job opening.
+The system then matches profiles with the job opening.

 - Candidates build a profile based on the O*NET Occupational database.

-- Recruiters build search agents, selecting tasks, skills, work environment, etc. based on the same data structure as the candidate profiles.
+- Recruiters build search agents, selecting tasks, skills, work environments, and more based on the same data structure as the candidate profiles.